csmplay/.github/profile/README.md

 **Cyber Sport Masters** is a young eSports organization with big ambitions.

-We host tournaments for games like SSBU, MK8D and other titles.
+We host tournaments for Nintendo games in Russia.

 Here you can find the source code for some of the software used in our tournaments.